khaors/geocompr/main.md

 <!-- So far this intro mainly shows examples how to reproject vector data, and a few exemplarily pitfalls.
 And though the pitfall examples are good, I wonder if we can keep them a bit more general (so far only related to vector data) or if at times a coding example is necessary, maybe only a figure would be sufficient.
-Overall, I would suggest to start this section with a short intro to projections.
-What exactly is a projected CRS (ellipsoid + datum) -> this should also explain the parts of a projection string.
 We should especially point out that since we project from 3D to 2D we can only keep two out of three spherical (real-world) properties: angle, length, area (-> could be also part of which CRS to use or even better we refer to this explanation in "which CRS to use").
 So a specific use case determines which projection to use.
 In sea navigation we need angles and lengths, real estate is especially interested in correct areas, etc.